spack/spack/lib/spack/docs/basic_usage.rst

 specifier.
 Version specifiers will associate with the nearest package name or compiler specifier to their left in the spec.

+A compiler specifier will apply to the package it has been specified for (the nearest one to the left) and all of its children.
 If the compiler spec is omitted, Spack will choose a default compiler based on site policies.

 .. _basic-variants: